grame-cncm/faust/architecture/juce/README.md

 As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2juce**, like `-vec -lv 1` to compile in vector mode.etc.

+## Latency setting

+Some plugins add latency in the signal path.
+A special global metadata can be used in the DSP code to define it, so that the C++ architecture file can extract it and use the JUCE `AudioProcessor::setLatencySamples()` method to have the plugin inform the host about its added latency.
+The following syntax can be used:

+- `declare latency_frames "7000"; (or alternatively `declare latency_samples "7000";`) to express the latency in samples/frames

+- `declare latency_sec "0.5";` to express the latency in seconds, to be converted internally in samples/frames using the host sample rate